syncfusion-content/asp.net-core-docs/aspnet-core/Chart/User-Interactions.md

 #### Custom pattern

-To create a custom pattern for the highlighting data points, set the pattern type as **Custom** and add the custom pattern *Id* in the **CustomPattern** option of the HighlightSettings.
+To create a custom pattern for highlighting the data points, set the pattern type as **Custom**, and add the custom pattern ID in the **CustomPattern** option of the HighlightSettings.

 {% highlight cshtml %}